athanclark/cassowary-haskell/README.md

 in a constraint set.
 Therefore, we need to take the dual approach to simplex, which is primal simplex on the transpose of the dual.

-To transpose a constrant set, we need to invert the tableau.
-In primal simplex, we have an objective function (standard form linear equation) we want to maximize over a constraint set, where each equation in the set has a unique slack varaible, uses a common set of main variable names, and has a constant value.
+To transpose a constraint set, we need to invert the tableau.
+In primal simplex, we have an objective function (standard form linear equation) we want to maximize over a constraint set, where each equation in the set has a unique slack variable, uses a common set of main variable names, and has a constant value.
 The inverse turns all slack variables into common main variables, and leaves the old main variables as unique slack variables in the new equation.
-Likewise, the constants for each equation become the coefficients for each (slack) variable in the objective funciton, and those old coefficients become the new constants for the transpose.
+Likewise, the constants for each equation become the coefficients for each (slack) variable in the objective function, and those old coefficients become the new constants for the transpose.

 After you have a transposed tableau, then you just run simplex primal on it, then